cashubtc/nuts/bonded-pol.md

 `state_sequence` MUST increase by exactly one in every recursive transition.
 It prevents two semantically different successor states from claiming the same covenant sequence.

 `epoch_history_mmr_root` commits to every previously finalized `EpochCommitment` hash in ascending epoch order.
 Publication appends the prior active epoch before proposing its successor.
 Challenges that reference an older epoch MUST prove it against this history root.
-The history MMR uses ordinary SHA-256 nodes without sums and the same post-order peak construction used by NUT-XX.
+The history MMR uses ordinary SHA-256 nodes without sums and the same post-order peak construction used by NUT-388.

 ### 6.2 Epoch Commitment